 All the gears necessary to generate metric and other pitches are now available at a good saving on the factory price

-Early headstocks, certainly those up to the introduction of the Under-drive models, were fitted with bearings having 14 rollers and marked "Precision 5" (with inner and outer races coded 2720 and 2788 respectively).
+Early headstocks, certainly those up to the introduction of the Under-drive models, were fitted with Timken bearings having 14 rollers and marked "Precision 5" (the front bearing coded 2720 for the cup and 2788 for the cone).
 Today, when available, these "selectively-assembled" units are very expensive - several hundred pounds each - but, as Boxford fitted later machines with cheaper standard-specification bearings (17 rollers and a shallower cone angle) there seems to be no good reason why a substantial saving cannot be made by using the latter in all versions of the lathe.
 For most lathes - apart from the VSL with its larger spindle - the front bearing should be a Timken single-row taper roller with a 30207 cone and 3027 cup.
 The rear is a Timken with a 2720 cup and a 2788 cone.
 However, to be absolutely sure, it's best to strip the headstock and check the numbers on your bearing before buying new one From December 1975, around Serial No. 35000, the headstock bearings were listed as being "greased for life"; however, these were not sealed bearings, but just packed with what the makers hoped would be sufficient lubricant to last for many years.
 If a lathe without grease caps has been standing unused for several years it would be wise to strip the headstock and check to see if the lubricant has solidified.